mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 * `LEAST_ROUTER_CONNECTIONS`, the slave with least connections from this service
 * `LEAST_BEHIND_MASTER`, the slave with smallest replication lag
 * `LEAST_CURRENT_OPERATIONS` (default), the slave with least active operations
+* `ADAPTIVE_ROUTING`, based on server average response times.
+See below.

 The `LEAST_GLOBAL_CONNECTIONS` and `LEAST_ROUTER_CONNECTIONS` use the
 connections from MariaDB MaxScale to the server, not the amount of connections reported by the server itself.

-`LEAST_BEHIND_MASTER` does not take server weights into account when choosing a server.
+`LEAST_BEHIND_MASTER` and `ADAPTIVE_ROUTING` do not take server weights into account when choosing a server.

+`ADAPTIVE_ROUTING` Measures average server response times.
+The server averages are used as proxies of server load conditions.
+At selection time the averages are copied and modified to favor faster servers, while at the same time guaranteeing at lest some traffic to the slowest servers.
+The server selection is probabilistic based on roulette wheel selection.

 #### Server Weights and `slave_selection_criteria`

+NOTE: Server Weights have been deprecated in MaxScale 2.3 and will be removed at a later time.

 The following formula is used to calculate a score for a server when the `weightby` parameter is defined.